 In most cases, a guarantor is someone who can afford your apartment and has an excellent credit report.
 They have enough liquid assets to cover the costs of at least one to three months and extra for any additional rent.
 Anyone, including a friend or family member, can technically be a guarantor, and that person needs to show tax returns or pay stubs.

 Sometimes, they may also be asked to pay a little extra for the deposit.
 However, this is far from the norm.
-It’s best to think of a guarantor as a cosigner on a lease agreement.
+A guarantor is a cosigner on a lease agreement.
 To be one, you will need a good credit score above 700 and an annual income that’s 80 times the monthly rent of the entire apartment.

 Finding a guarantor is easy.
 Currently, there are three leading companies in New York City.
 They are:

 This tends to be a percentage of the rent rather than a flat fee.
 The fees and rent percentages also vary depending on the apartment’s price, with high-end apartments costing extra.
-You may have to call each company to find out how much you will need to pay.
+You may have to call each company to determine how much you must pay.

-While New York City is the most common city for people to use guarantors, it’s not the only one.
-Currently, there are no laws that bar you from using a rental guarantor insurance company in any of the tri-state areas.
+While New York City is the most common city where people use guarantors, it’s not the only one.
+No laws currently bar you from using a rental guarantor insurance company in any tri-state area.
 However, that doesn’t mean it’s widespread, nor does this mean that apartments will allow for it.
-Here’s what people need to know about using one outside of the city:
+Here’s what people need to know about using one outside the city:

-Note: State laws in the tri-state area are currently OK with using guarantors.
-However, that doesn’t mean that local laws are OK with it.
+Note: State laws in the tri-state area currently allow using guarantors.
+However, that doesn’t mean local laws are also OK with it.
 Cities have the right to ban guarantor insurance use if they so choose.
 While we have not heard of any cities doing this, it’s still something you should be aware of.

 Every apartment will have its policy, which means pairing you with a suitable apartment isn’t always easy.
-If you believe you need one to rent in New York or anywhere else, you should tell your agent as soon as possible.
+Tell your agent as soon as possible if you need one to rent in New York or anywhere else.
 This way, they can pair you with an apartment that would work well with the lifestyle you want to lead.

 At NestApple, our brokerages are trained to help match you with the best possible home for your budget and lifestyle.
 Call us if you want to find that dream apartment, co-op, or house.
 We are here to make things easier and advise you throughout the process.